Learn how to get social media content ideas for engaging social media posts so you can boost your social media engagement and branding.

 Don’t forget that you can always ask your audience what they want to see from you directly, using surveys, social polls, and social media questions.

 Once you have an idea of the sort of answers they are looking for, you’ll find it easier to ideate content for social media posts that will interest and engage them.

-Keep a swipe file of social media content ideas on your phone, Google Drive, Google Sheets, Facebook Saved Posts, or Pinterest boards that you can draw inspiration from.
+Keep a swipe file of social media content ideas on your phone, Google Drive, Google Sheets, Facebook Saved Posts, or Pinterest boards so that you can draw inspiration.